vexx-sm/TF2-Team-Radar/README.md

 ## Commands

-- `!radar` Opens a menu to toggle the radar or change its position.
+- `!radar` Opens a menu to toggle the radar, change its position or colors.
 Settings are saved per player and persist between sessions (cookies).
 - `!pingradar` Ping a location on the radar.
 Ideally, use `bind <key> "say /pingradar"`
 - `!reloadradar` Admin command to reload the config file.